taggon/react-native-intl/README.md

 * **NumberFormat** objects are similar to JavaScript [Intl.NumberFormat](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/NumberFormat) except `format` method returns a Promise.
 * **Translation** objects load translation catalog from local file system and translates the passed message into another language.
 It also supports plural forms.
   * Constructor can take a locale identifier as an argument.

     ```
     new Intl.Translation([locale])
     ```

   * `getTranslator` returns a Promise that contains message translator function which takes two arguments, message id and optional plural counter.
 If the function can't find a proper string, it returns the message id.

     ```
     new Intl.Translation().getTranslator().then( _ => {
       console.log( _("Hello, world") );
     });

-    // or you can use await syntax in an async function
+    // or you can use await syntax

     const _ = await new Intl.Translation().getTranslator();
     console.log( _("Hello, world") );